-While in San Francisco became certified to patrol on a Mountain Bike.
+While in San Francisco Sgt.
+Boehm became certified to patrol on a Mountain Bike.
 He developed his riding skills and became a highly effective bicycle patrol officer.
 His passion for bike patrol eventually led him to join the International Police Mountain Bike Training Association (IPMBA).

 In June 1996, he was transferred to the United States Park Police Central District (D-1) where he continued to serve as a Patrol Officer.
 The Central District is responsible for the National Mall in Washington, DC.
 Two years later, he volunteered to serve on the Crime and Violence Task Force, that assisted the DC Metropolitan Police patrolling areas of the city plagued by violent drug crime.

 During this time, Sgt.
 Boehm became a certified Paramedic.
 After a highly competitive process, he was selected to serve as a Rescue Technician in the USPP Aviation Section.
 While assigned to the unit he flew missions rescuing injured people, assisting the U. S. Secret Service with Presidential Protection, rescues in the rapids of the Potomac River, and searches for fleeing criminals.
 While assigned to the Aviation Unit, he was promoted to Sergeant.

 In June of 2003, he was reassigned to the USPP Rock Creek Station (D-3) in Washington, DC as a Patrol Sergeant.
 Sgt.
 Boehm loved working in the Rock Creek Station.

 We honor his service and commitment to duty.